 It is an incredibly creative space with artistic shops and edgy cafes and a contemporary photo gallery.
 Restaurants serve classic dishes and happening breakfast joints.
 Summers are famous for swimming and picnics along the beach.
 There are a number of shops selling luxury designer wears located here.

 If money isn't a problem and you're looking for a luxury hotel in Stockholm, then go for Grand Hotel.
 The hotel offers excellent service, it's in a top location, it has been rated very highly by previous guests and renowned travel critics have recommended it.
+Also check out our list of the best luxury hotels in Stockholm, it's a manually curated list of the most exclusive 5-star hotels in the city.

 If you're looking for a great hostel in Stockholm, then you should check out City Backpackers Hostel.
 The hostel has magnificent reviews by backpackers, it has been recommended by well-known travel experts and it's in a good location.
+Also check out our list of the best hostels in Stockholm.

 For a 3-star hotel you have to pay around $130 per night and for a 4-star hotel you would be looking at $185 per night.
 If you're after a luxury 5-star Stockholm hotel then you can expect to pay around $330 per night.